Static Variable in Java (with Examples)

 int id;

-static String companyName = "IBM";
+static final String companyName = "IBM";

-// Declare a two parameters constructor with parameters named n and i.
+// Declare a two-parameters constructor with parameters named n and i.

 Employee(String n, int i)